-iPad prices in 37 countries around the world: iPad, iPad Air, iPad mini with retina display
+iPad prices in 39 countries around the world: iPad Air 2, iPad mini 3 and more

-Apple has just announced the new batch of iPads along with some other updates, and they are launching them in November in most of the world at the same time.
+Apple has just announced the new batch of iPads along with some other updates, and they are launching them in late October, 2014 in most of the world at the same time.
 As we’ve done in the past, we checked the prices in all the Apple online stores around the world and converted them into US dollars for instant comparison.

-If you haven’t researched this in the past you might assume that prices are lowest in countries with lower average incomes, but Apple is like most other countries in that they don’t really discount anywhere.
-So as before, the cheapest iPad Airs and iPad Minis with retina display can be found in the United States (at least in states with no sales tax).
+If you haven’t researched this in the past you might assume that prices are lowest in countries with lower average incomes, but Apple is like most other companies in that they don’t really discount anywhere.
+So as before, the cheapest iPad Air 2s and iPad Mini 3s can be found in the United States (at least in states with no sales tax).
 Canada joins several Asian countries as next cheapest, while Europe has most of the most expensive iPads in the world.

-This year we’ve split the chart into two sections, with the top 25 on the list being the countries where the new iPad Air and iPad Mini with retina display will be on sale in November.
+This year we’ve split the chart into two sections, with the top 29 on the list being the countries where the new iPad Air 2 and iPad Mini 3 will be on sale in November.
 The section below is for countries that have yet to announce these new products, but are still selling older versions.
-Note that Malaysia continues to actually have the cheapest iPad 2.
+Note that Malaysia continues to actually have the cheapest iPad Mini.

 Tax included in most of the world